crabart/connect-deta-base/readme.md

 This option enables key expiration requiring the user to manually manage key cleanup outside of `connect-deta-base`.
 Only set false if you know what you are doing and have an exceptional case where you need to manage your own expiration in Deta Base.

 **Note**: This has no effect on `express-session` setting cookie expiration.

+### Limited TypeScript

+These method are not supported yet.

+- all
+- clear
+- destroy
+- get
+- set
+- length
+- touch